MathieuGoux/plugin.audio.rainwave/README.md

    - Requires SteamGridDB API key (get from [steamgriddb.com](https://steamgriddb.com))
    - Automatically fetches hero artwork for currently playing game
    - Uses album title as primary search, then look for clues in song title if no perfect match is found (for "Game" station, only uses album title for the search, as it is always the exact game name)
+      - To correct the artworks automatically downloaded, press the `Information Key` (`i` by default) to manually override the correct game to choose from, for the entire album or for a given song in case of a compilation album.
+Overrides should apply during playback.

 #### 3. Random Mode
    - Uses cached game artwork from SteamGridDB